sidhantls/sidhantls.github.io/_posts/2025-08-26-cross-attention-steering.md

 $$
 {% endraw %}

-In practice, we perform a re-normalization to ensure we affect only the direction of the vector and not its magnitude, as shown [here](https://github.com/sidhantls/minimal-casteer/blob/main/steering.py#L69).
+In practice, we perform a renormalization to ensure we affect only the direction of the vector and not its magnitude, as shown [here](https://github.com/sidhantls/minimal-casteer/blob/main/steering.py#L69).

 ## 3 Results:
 ### 3.1 Hyper Parameters:
 - **Model:** SDXL (`stabilityai/stable-diffusion-xl-base-1.0`)
-- **Number of prompt paidrs:** 20 ([prompts](https://github.com/sidhantls/minimal-casteer/blob/main/prompt_catalog.py))
+- **Number of prompt pairs:** 20 ([prompts](https://github.com/sidhantls/minimal-casteer/blob/main/prompt_catalog.py))
 - **Number of diffusion steps:** 20
 - **Guidance scale:** 5
 - **Seed:** 1